Caley72/Space-Bird/README.md

-Like Flappy Bird but this time you are a space explorer dodging incoming asteriods (It's still under development) Use SpaceKey to move upwards
+A Space ship dodfing asteriods and meteors
+Use space bar to move upwards